 The Trust continues to look for efficiencies and effectiveness in the expenditure of the Trust Fund, in terms of project management, implementation and administrative structures.
 Reviews of expenditure and reassessment of project priorities throughout the year, depending on investment performance, are considered to be a prudent management approach.
 Contracts for the provision of secretarial/administration, field and planning services remain cost effective.
 Records of hours each contractor spends on Waiau Trust work are kept.
-Based on 1832 hours being the equivalent of one full-time person, this year contract hours totaled 1,637 (including 65 hours for general administration).
-This is 89% of one full-time person, which is a slight increase from last year, due to the transition of the new Planning Contractor.
+Based on 1832 hours being the equivalent of one full-time person, this year contract hours totalled 1,738 (including 198 hours for general administration).
+This is 95% of one full-time person.

 Trust costs continue to increase and management of resources will be an ongoing challenge.
 Habitat and access projects have been established in perpetuity.
 This will require the permanent provision of resources to manage and maintain such projects.
 As time moves on, the number of operative projects will increase as will the resources required to maintain the larger number of projects.
 Operationally this means providing for pest plant and animal control, road maintenance, fence maintenance and other habitat maintenance in the Annual Plan, as required.
 Financially this means ensuring the returns from investment of the capital fund are sufficient to provide income necessary to meet the ongoing costs of projects created by the Trust, long term.
 This is an issue of sustainability for the Trust and will require further thought in the future.
-In 2020/2021 project maintenance costs were \$22,957 (5.7% of expenditure and 4.9% of income).
-In 2017 the Trust decided to put more resource into ecological monitoring.
-Monitoring is now a separate line of expenditure for major projects, where monitoring is carried out.
-Monitoring costs in 2020/2021 were \$22,142 (5.5% of expenditure and 4.8% of revenue).
+In 2022/2023 project maintenance costs were \$48,949 (9.3% of expenditure and 16.6% of income).
+Monitoring costs in 2022/2023 were \$15,576 (3.0% of expenditure and 5.3% of revenue).